orescek/kuberentes_with_vmware/README.md

  Ryzen 7 2800x 64GB 2x 500GB disk
 ## Software
  ESXi 7
- Vcenter(noob here - I needed little less then 500 GB for this)
+ Vcenter(noob here - I needed little less then 500 GB for this - probably we can use smaller size)
+ - I found it usefull that vcenter did not lock direct access to ESXi
+ - I Enabled autostart of VCenter machine in ESXi

 ## Other
 SSH key